soos-io/soos-sca-jenkins/README.md

-# SOOS Integration with Jenkins
+# SOOS Analysis Integration for Jenkins

-The **Jenkinsfile** provided need to be used in your pipeline task, it will install all the dependencies and download and run the python script that analyse your manifiest file.
+The **Jenkinsfile** provided need to be used in your pipeline task, it will install all the dependencies and download and run the python script that analyse your manifest file.
 It can be run using either synchronous or asynchronous mode.

 ## Supported Languages and Package Managers